 I finally left last January when I was offered my new job.
 A for sale sign appeared on the front of the building a couple of weeks ago, so the founder is getting out too.
 The week before I left, the dogs had moved into the founder's new home, but, as of my last day, there were projects left unfinished from the original list compiled almost two years ago with the city building inspectors, the final inspection hadn't been completed, the C of O still needed to be issued, and the NPS application had yet to be approved by the school district.

 Am I sorry that I spent a couple years of my life at the school?
-Not really.
+No, not really.
 I actually learned a lot.
 The founder facilitated a weekly parent meeting where we discussed issues about our children, and these were a great help in getting more out of the parent-based program in which my son and I are still enrolled and continue to benefit.
 I still really like this program, and I recommend it often to other parents.
 I met some great families, a couple of which I'm still in contact.
 I liked the staff, but, except for one teacher that I had to lay off (due to the shrinking school finances, not her job performance), I haven't talked to any of them since I left.
 The experience of running a school, however difficult the founder made things, really was an asset when I interviewed for my new job.
 All in all, it was a more of a positive than frustrating experience.

 I'm disappointed that something that I was so excited about didn't work out, but I'm on to a bigger and better experience with my new company.
 I completely believe in our mission, and the pay is decent.
 So far, the founder, executive director and the staff at the other programs have been wonderful and they've said all the right things.
 Because of my experience at the school, I'm being ultra focused to notice anything that seems amiss, but so far so good.